There is a limit on the total amount of benefit that most working age people can get. This is called the benefit cap.

 What can you do?

-- If you disagree with a decision we have made about your benefit cap contact our benefits service straight away
+- If you disagree with our benefit cap decision contact our benefits service

 - Get debt and borrowing advice

-- If the benefit cap has caused real financial hardship, and your circumstances make it difficult for you to move you can apply for temporary ‘discretionary’ payments once you have received our letter telling you your benefit has gone down
+- When you have received a letter from us to tell you that your benefit has gone down, if the benefit cap causes you real financial hardship and your circumstances make it difficult for you to move, you can apply for temporary ‘discretionary’ payments

 - Contact Citizens Advice Manchester